 Final Thoughts on Celebrating Fourth of July with Dogs

 We wish you (and your pup) a very happy Fourth of July!
 The above tips will help you and your pup have a safe and fun celebration.
-If you have any questions about how to keep a dog calm, dog fireworks anxiety, or safe vs unsafe food/activities for dogs, we recommend reaching out to your veterinarian.
+If you have any questions about how to keep a dog calm, dog fireworks anxiety, or safe vs unsafe food/activities for dogs, please feel free to reach out!

 Sploot Veterinary Care is always just a text or phone call away; reach out to our team if you have questions.
 You can also book an appointment online or through the Sploot Vets app if you need updated pet vaccinations before the Fourth of July.

-We offer daily appointment availability in all of our locations, 10 am - 10 pm (including holidays!)
+We offer daily appointment availability in all of our vet clinic locations.
+Our doors are open for extended hours, 365 days a year (including holidays!)

 Till next time, we’re with you every pounce of the way!